![]() #1 Update: Identified as being an Irish leprechaun pin, not related to Girl Guides/Girl Scouts, by Cameron of New Zealand. |

 maybe Romania??? #2 |

-Mystery item #3 is a pin that was made for the Spanish Trails Girl Scout Council (which eventually merged into the Girl Scouts - Greater Los Angeles Council) as a souvenir for people who attended the council's annual recognition dinner.
+SOLVED Mystery item #3 is a pin that was made for the Spanish Trails Girl Scout Council (which eventually merged into the Girl Scouts - Greater Los Angeles Council) as a souvenir for people who attended the council's annual recognition dinner.
 Each year a different pin was made, and I don't remember exactly what year this particular pin is from -- but I was there, since I have one in our collection.
 Most probably from the mid-1990's.

 Ernie Altvater